World War III (DC Comics): Synopsis

+The Doom Patrol attempt to halt Adam's rampage in Pisa, and Donna Troy assumes Wonder Woman's mantle.
+Meanwhile, Sub Diego's residents lose their ability to survive underwater, forcing Aquaman to transport the city to the surface using dark magic.
+In the process, he is transformed into the monstrous Dweller in the Depths.

-J'onn continues following Black Adam's trail, distracting his thoughts from the Justice Society, once again united to give aid to the suffering populace.
+Martian Manhunter continues following Adam's trail, distracting his thoughts from the Justice Society, once again united to give aid to the suffering populace.
 He finds him battling the Teen Titans, asking vengeance for their supposed betrayal of Osiris.
 Over the course of two confrontations, he kills Young Frankenstein and Terra.
-This causes J'onn to come back to Earth, and alert Checkmate.
-Kate Spencer's cover as Manhunter is almost blown; still her pursuing of the greater good convinced J'onn to enact another step in his maturation: he goes to his former police district as John Jones, revealing himself to his former friends, and burning his former detective agency to the ground to prevent himself from ever assuming a disguise again.
-Not even Captain Marvel can beat Adam and asks the Egyptian Gods to remove Adam's powers, but they tell him he has their blessing.
+This causes Martian Manhunter to come back to Earth, and alert Checkmate.
+Kate Spencer's cover as Manhunter is almost blown; still her pursuing of the greater good convinced Martian Manhunter to enact another step in his maturation: he goes to his former police district as John Jones, revealing himself to his former friends, and burning his former detective agency to the ground to prevent himself from ever assuming a disguise again.
+Not even Captain Marvel can beat Adam and asks the Egyptian gods to remove Adam's powers, but they tell him he has their blessing.

-Finally Black Adam is delayed in China by the Great Ten.
+Finally Adam is delayed in China by the Great Ten.
 At first, the assembled heroes can do nothing, as China has promised to fire its nuclear missiles if they cross the Great Wall of China.
 Finally, the Justice Society and the other superheroes are allowed to join in battle.
-J'onn himself shows up, fighting actively with Adam, and using his link with him to fill his mind with images from the destruction of Mars and from every death he has caused during World War III.
-Black Adam is halted for a few minutes, just the time needed for Captain Marvel to force a magic lightning bolt on him as Power Girl and Alan Scott hold him, turning Black Adam back to Teth-Adam and changing his magic word into an unknown one.
-However the lightning tears him from Kara and Alan, but he is caught by Atom-Smasher as he falls.
-This lightning also wounds J'onn, who nevertheless is able to awake in his One Year Later form, freed from the forced link with Adam's mind, but willing to rethink his whole life as a Martian being on Earth, and no more an alien being pretending to be as human as possible.
+Martian Manhunter appears and subdues Adam with his telepathy, enabling Captain Marvel to defeat him.

-From their satellite base, the Monitors declare the end of "World War III", intended as the war of one man against the whole world, but they do express fear for an even darker event looming over Earth.
+From their satellite base, the Monitors declare the end of "World War III", intended as the war of one man against the whole world, but express fear for an even darker event looming over Earth.